mwszekely/preact-transition/README.md

 ````

 ## Custom Transitions and useCreateTransitionableProps

+TODO: This is all outdated and overly complicated

 You generally won't need to care about `useCreateTransitionableProps` or the other `useCreate*Props` hooks -- to build a custom Transition, the following is usually enough: